 Most families will open an individual account with a parent as the account owner and a child as the beneficiary.
-Everybody can contribute to a parent-owned 529 plan account, including parents, grandparents, aunts, uncles and other relatives.
+Everybody can contribute to a parent-owned 529 plan account, including parents, grandparents, aunts, uncles, and other relatives.

-If money from a custodial bank or brokerage account, such as an UTMA or UGMA account, is used to fund a 529 plan, then the 529 plan should be set up as a custodial 529 plan.
+If money from a custodial bank or brokerage account, such as a UTMA or UGMA account, is used to fund a 529 plan, then the 529 plan should be set up as a custodial 529 plan.
 With a custodial 529 plan account, the child is both the account owner and the beneficiary.
 Since the child is a minor, a custodian will manage the account on behalf of the child until the child reaches the age of majority.
 Note that the beneficiary of a custodial 529 plan account cannot be changed.

 3. Complete the 529 Plan Application

-To open a 529 plan account, visit the 529 plan’s web site to get a PDF account application or to apply online.
+To open a 529 plan account, visit the 529 plan’s website to get a PDF account application or to apply online.
 Printed account applications can be submitted by mail.